Easy Hawaiian Shrimp Rice Bowl

 - Kikkoman® Teriyaki Sauce – KikkomanUSA.com offers easy “gateway” recipes so that home cooks can enjoy Asian flavor and flair any night of the week.

-How Do I Make A Hawaiian Shrimp Bowl?
+How To Make A Hawaiian Shrimp Bowl?

 Rice bowls (or poke bowls) are a hot trend right now and I LOVE to make them.
 They are so versatile because you can switch up the ingredients to fit your budget, shopping list or personal preference.
 The possibilities are endless for these one-bowl meals.
 Serving everything in one bowl also means fewer dishes to wash.
 That’s a win-win for me!